Savannah Law School: Statistics

 Savannah Law School had an 8-to-1 student-to-faculty ratio.
-The median LSAT score of the entire 1L class is 151; however, the median score of the full-time program is 153 and that of the part-time program is 149.
-21% of the 2014 entering class are minorities, 17% are military veterans, 71% are women, and 64% are from out-of-state.
+The median LSAT score of the entire 1L class was 151; however, the median score of the full-time program was 153 and that of the part-time program was 149.
+21% of the 2014 entering class were minorities, 17% were military veterans, 71% women, and 64% from out-of-state.

-Admissions

-Savannah Law School is no longer accepting applications for admission.

 Savannah Law Review

-The Savannah Law Review is a law review published by Savannah Law School students twice a year.
-It is a member of the National Conference of Law Reviews.
+The Savannah Law Review was a law review published by Savannah Law School students twice a year.
+It was a member of the National Conference of Law Reviews.
+It published nationally and internationally respected scholars and local practitioners.